 SLU Gaming Lab

-Figure 1 depicts the SLU Gaming Lab network setup and topology.
-All the machines in the network are connected over 1 Gbps Ethernet connections.
-The 12 gaming machines are connected to a 1 Gbps switch, which is connected to a Linux server that acts as a router.
+Eight gaming machines are connected to a 1 Gbps switch, which is connected to a Linux server that acts as a router.
 This Linux server can shape the traffic (inject delays, jitter and losses) as well as capture traffic in and out of the gaming clients.
 You can see the gaming machines and the 1 Gbps switch in Figure 1.